 Given how tender and juicy ribeye is, you’re spoilt for choice when preparing it.
-You can decide to grill, boil or pan fry it.
+You can decide to grill, boil, or pan fry it.
 Each method yields equally delicious results.

-But because of the fat content, it’s advisable to cook ribeye medium rare.
+But because of the fat content, it’s advisable to cook ribeye medium-rare.
 This gives the fat enough time to flavor the meat.
 Also, it’s best to grill ribeye at relatively high temperatures.
 The duration of the cooking process depends on the meat’s thickness.

 I mentioned how picanha is quite meaty despite the thick layer of fat covering it.
 This can often make it difficult to cook it to perfection especially if you’re a novice griller.
 But for best results, be sure to cook picanha for longer.
 And you can decide to remove the fat cap or trim it.
 It’s your call.
 My advice?
 Leave it on during the cooking process for flavor.
-You can always trim it afterwards if you want to.
+You can always trim it afterward if you want to.

-Have a look at this video on how to trim fat off your picanha the right way.
+Have a look at this video on how to trim the fat off your picanha the right way.

-Ideally picanha should be cooked for approximately 30 minutes.
+Ideally, picanha should be cooked for approximately 30 minutes.
 This will give the fat cap more than enough time to render.
 Any longer and it might turn rubbery which is highly undesirable.
 A good idea is to score the fat a little while cooking.
 This allows fatty juices to run through the meat during the cooking process.

 Whatever you do, I highly discourage you from smoking your picanha if you haven’t trimmed the fat.
 When exposed to high temperatures in a smoker, the fat cap quickly turns rubbery which can ruin the final result.
 Rather grill it.
 If you however insist on removing the fat cap, then you can go ahead and smoke it.